 In conclusion, early spontaneous and sensory driven activity is known to be crucial for the development of connections within neural networks.
-Here we investigated whether the temporal ordering of burst activity within an external driving input affects connectivity formation in the developing cortex.
+Here we investigated whether the temporal ordering of burst activity within an external driving input affects connectivity formation in a neuronal network model.
 Using a STDP model of connectivity formation, we observed that the presence of LRTCs in the ordering of burst activity facilitates the emergence of small-world topology and hub neurones.
-We suggest that early brain activity, driven by the subplate, leads, through activity-dependent mechanisms, to a small-world cortical network structure, and that LRTCs play an essential role in this connectivity formation.
+We suggest that early brain activity, driven by the subplate, leads, through activity-dependent mechanisms, to a small-world cortical network structure, and that LRTCs may play an important role in this connectivity formation warranting further investigation.